hashicorp/terraform-website/content/source/docs/extend/debugging.html.md

 Debugging is available for providers using Terraform Plugin SDK versions 2.0.0 and above.
 The plugin must also be started in debug mode, called `plugin.Debug` instead of `plugin.Serve`.
-It is recommended you enable this using a flag, as the provider should use `plugin.Serve` under normal operation, when not being debugged.
+We recommend that you enable this using a flag, as the provider should use `plugin.Serve` under normal operation, when not being debugged.